Charles II of Navarre: Versus the Dauphin (1356–1358)

-Charles, the Paris Revolution and the Jacquerie (1358)
+Revolution in Paris and the Jacquerie (1358)

 Meanwhile Paris was in the throes of revolution.
 On 22 February the Dauphin's chief military officers, the marshals Jean de Conflans and Robert de Clermont were murdered before his eyes by a mob led by Etienne Marcel, who made the Dauphin a virtual prisoner and invited Charles of Navarre to return to the city, which he did on 26 February with a large armed retinue.
 The Dauphin was forced to agree to many of Charles's territorial demands and to promise to finance for him a standing army of 1,000 men for his personal use.
 However illness prevented Charles from escorting the Dauphin to meetings demanded by the nobility at Senlis and Provins, and the Dauphin was thus able to escape his Parisian and Navarrese guardians and open a campaign from the east against Charles and against revolutionary Paris.

 Etienne Marcel implored Charles to intercede with the Dauphin but he achieved nothing and the land around Paris began to be plundered both by Charles's forces and by the Dauphin's.
 In the last days of May the peasant rebellion of the Jacquerie erupted to the north of Paris as a spontaneous expression of hatred for the nobility that had brought France so low.
 Etienne Marcel publicly declared Parisian support for the Jacquerie.
 Unable to get help from the Dauphin, the knights of northern France appealed to Charles of Navarre to lead them against the peasants.